0xJuancito/multichain-auditor/README.md

 ### Address Aliasing - `tx.origin` / `msg.sender`

-On some chains like [Optimism](https://community.optimism.io/docs/developers/build/differences/#using-eth-in-contracts), because of the behavior of the CREATE opcode, it is possible for a user to create a contract on L1 and on L2 that share the same address but have different bytecode.
+On some chains like [Optimism](https://community.optimism.io/docs/developers/build/differences/#using-eth-in-contracts), because of the behaviour of the CREATE opcode, it is possible for a user to create a contract on L1 and on L2 that share the same address but have different bytecode.

 This can break trust assumptions, because one contract may be trusted and another be untrusted.
-To prevent this problem the behavior of the ORIGIN and CALLER opcodes (tx.origin and msg.sender) differs slightly between L1 and L2.
+To prevent this problem the behaviour of the ORIGIN and CALLER opcodes (tx.origin and msg.sender) differs slightly between L1 and L2.

-💡 Verify that the expected behavior of `tx.origin` and `msg.sender` holds on all deployed chains
+💡 Verify that the expected behaviour of `tx.origin` and `msg.sender` holds on all deployed chains

 ### `tx.origin == msg.sender`